Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: SBA Monte Carlo: theory and applications

-Bounds for $\E\big[\big(\Delta_n^\RW\big)^p\big]$, $p>0$, analysed in~\citep{MR2867949,ZoomIn}, are as follows.
-By~\citep[Thm~1]{ZoomIn}, for $\alpha\in[0,2]$ given in~\eqref{eq:alpha} below, the decay is $\O(n^{-1})$ for $p>\alpha$ and $\O(n^{\delta-p/\alpha})$ for $0<p\leq\alpha$ and any small $\delta>0$ (we may take $\delta=0$ if either $\alpha=1$ and $X$ is of finite variation or $\alpha=2$).
+Bounds for $\E\big[\big(\Delta_n^\RW\big)^p\big]$, $p>0$, analysed in~\cite{MR2867949,ZoomIn}, are as follows.
+By~\cite[Thm~4.1]{ZoomIn}, for $\alpha\in[0,2]$ given in~\eqref{eq:alpha} below, the decay is $\O(n^{-1})$ for $p>\alpha$ and $\O(n^{\delta-p/\alpha})$ for $0<p\leq\alpha$ and any small $\delta>0$ (we may take $\delta=0$ if either $\alpha=1$ and $X$ is of finite variation or $\alpha=2$).
 If $X$ is spectrally negative (i.e. $\nu((0,\infty))=0$) and has jumps of finite variation (i.e. $\int_{(-1,0)}|x|\nu(dx)<\infty$), then for $p>1$ the decay is of order $\O(n^{-p})$ (resp. $\O(n^{-p/2}\log(n)^p)$) if $\sigma=0$ (resp. $\sigma\neq0$)~\cite[Lem.~6.5]{MR2867949}.
-Interestingly, as noted in~\citep[Rem.~2]{ZoomIn}, if $X$ has jumps of both signs, then for any $p>0$, the error of the RWA satisfies $\liminf_{n\to\infty}n\E\big[\big(\Delta_n^\RW\big)^p\big]>0$.
+Interestingly, as noted in~\cite[Rem.~4.4]{ZoomIn}, if $X$ has jumps of both signs, then for any $p>0$, the error of the RWA satisfies $\liminf_{n\to\infty}n\E\big[\big(\Delta_n^\RW\big)^p\big]>0$.
 Put differently, the error cannot be of order $o(n^{-1})$ (see Appendix~\ref{sec:O_o} below for the definition of $o$).

-Intuitively, the RWA commits an error at each step of the discretisation, due to the skeleton missing the fluctuations of the process over intervals of length $1/n$.
-Since these fluctuations can be substantial in the presence of high jump activity and heavy tails, the decay of the resulting accumulated error is polynomial in $n$.
-In contrast, the error of the SBA is by Theorem~\ref{thm:Lp}(b) bounded by $\O(\eta_p^{-n})$ with $\eta_p\in[3/2,2]$, as it commits the same error as the RWA but over a single interval $[0,L_n]$ with average length of $T/2^n$.
+Intuitively, the error committed by the RWA is due to the skeleton missing the fluctuations of the process over the interval of length $1/n$ where the process attained its supremum.
+Since these fluctuations can be substantial in the presence of high jump activity and heavy tails, the decay of the resulting error is polynomial in $n$.
+In contrast, the error of the SBA is by Theorem~\ref{thm:Lp}(b) bounded by $\O(\eta_p^{-n})$ with $\eta_p\in[3/2,2]$, as it commits the same error as the RWA but over the interval $[0,L_n]$ with average length of $T/2^n$.
 Numerical results show that the biases of the RWA and the SBA over $2^n$ and $n$ steps, respectively, are comparable (Figure~\ref{fig:lookback_TSBM} below).